h0bb3/log/docs/_posts/2020-12-09-MagicInvoker.md

 One gotcha is that you need to supply the object to call the method on (not that surprising) however there seem to be no way to get the calling object via reflexion (not that I have found at least, let me know if there is).
 I decided to inject this in the constructor as the [`invokeMethodMagic`](https://github.com/tobias-dv-lnu/s4rdm3x/blob/e7ea12a24c348fe2842f302b10d34bb4c6fad7ed/src/test/java/se/lnu/siq/s4rdm3x/MagicInvoker.java#L76) takes a vararg it is simply too easy to forget to add it and strange things will happen.

-Another gothca is that while it may look like you are overriding the private method, this is not actually how it works and you can unfortunately not use the `@Override` annotation to make sure you are actually using the correct method signature.
+Another gothca is that while it may look like you are overriding the private method, this is not actually how it works and you can unfortunately not use the `@Override` annotation to make sure you are using the correct method signature.

 [Check out the source of MagicInvoker](https://github.com/tobias-dv-lnu/s4rdm3x/blob/NBWeights/src/test/java/se/lnu/siq/s4rdm3x/MagicInvoker.java).